bheisig/i-doit-docker/README.md

 ## Not production-ready!

 **The provided Docker images aren't production-ready.
 Please do not rely on them.
-They come "as is" with absolutely no warranty.
+They come "as is" with no warranty of any kind.
 They are not an official product by synetics GmbH.
-Therefore, we can't provide you any support.**
+Because of this, we can't provide you any support.**

 At the moment, we use these images for quality tests of i-doit and its add-ons.
-Maybe in the near-future we hope to provide you official i-doit Docker images which are well-tested and production-ready.
+In the near-future we hope to provide you official i-doit Docker images which are well-tested and production-ready.
 In the meantime don't hesitate to test these images yourself.
 [We love to get your feedback!](https://github.com/bheisig/i-doit-docker/issues)

 ## Supported tags and respective `Dockerfile` links